Review and road test of the Audi A4 Avant

 Only very rarely does an excellent product fail.
 When this happens, it is usually down to poor promotion, but that's certainly not going to be the case with Audi's marketing machine at work.
 The truth is that this MK5 model A4 Avant is a very tough car to fault.
 It's superbly built, it's big enough to make a decent first of being a properly practical estate car, it rides on the exemplary A4 chassis so is a strong proposition for enthusiastic drivers and, when whole life costs are examined, it's surprisingly cost effective to run.

 No car is perfect though and the A4 Avant does raise a few questions.
 It could be even bigger at the back.
-And putting the power tailgate and telescopic load bar on the options list also looks a little mean.
-Other than that, it's hard to see this one continuing to sell strongly amongst the best compact executive load luggers.
+And obviously, there are newer designs in the segment like BMW's 3 Series Touring with a bit more tech and showroom appeal.
+Other than that, it's hard to see this one continuing to sell strongly amongst the best mid-sized executive load luggers.

 Audi A4 Avant review by Jonathan Crouch